-- Expand the Urban Road Code boundary to be contiguous with the Sector Plan boundary. - Recommend right-of-way improvements, as discussed in the Appendix. - Propose new streets, as discussed in Chapter Two. - Evaluate reconfiguration of the East-West Highway (MD 410)/ Montgomery Lane/ Old Georgetown Road (MD 187)/ Woodmont Avenue one-way pair into a two-way street system.
+- Expand the Urban Road Code boundary to be contiguous with the Sector Plan boundary. - Recommend right-of-way improvements, as discussed in the Appendix. - Propose the Pearl District Connector, as discussed in Chapter Two. - Evaluate reconfiguration of the East-West Highway (MD 410)/ Montgomery Lane/ Old Georgetown Road (MD 187)/ Woodmont Avenue one-way pair into a two-way street system.